Things to know before your trip.

 Passports are required.
 We strongly recommend that all guests travel with a passport validity date of at least six months past the date of departure from the island and check specific country of origin requirements.
-For information on obtaining or renewing a US passport please visit the US Department of State.
+For information on obtaining or renewing a US passport, please visit the US Department of State.
 For information on UK passports, visit the HM Passport Office.
-In our current times, passports are the most expeditious and reliable form of identification when traveling domestically or internationally.
+Passports are the most expeditious and reliable form of identification when traveling domestically or internationally.

 - Carte Blanche